cwseitz/miniSMLM/README.md

 # miniSMLM

-Minimal repository for analyzing localization microscopy images for super-resolution
+Minimal repository for analyzing localization microscopy images for super-resolution.
+Useful for teaching purposes and basic SR analysis

 ## Basic installation